 Tip: If you do not see the Prepare for OpticsBuilder button, you will need to upgrade to OpticStudio 20.1 or higher.

 Prepare for OpticsBuilder has three setting tabs to match each step of the conversion process.
 The "User Inputs" tab enables optical engineers to set up their analysis preferences and define the allowable deltas for Spot Size, Beam Clipping, and Image Contamination when comparing OpticsBuilder ray trace results.
 The allowable delta for Spot Size is also the maximum Spot Size change allowed for a successful sequential to non-sequential model conversion.
 See section "Error 1: Spot sizes do not match" for more information.
-The "Drawing Inputs" tab allows for population of the information required to automatically generate a lens drawing in OpticsBuilder.
-Finally, the "Save .ZBD File" tab saves the converted file with the updated analysis settings.
+The "Drawing Inputs" tab allows for population of the information required to automatically generate an ISO 10110 optical drawing in OpticsBuilder.
+Finally, the "Save .ZBD File" tab allows you to input a message for your CAD user and saves the converted file with the updated analysis settings.

 The Prepare for OpticsBuilder tool includes the ability to: